0sama-Mirza/Infix-Postfix-Prefix-Evaluation/README.md

 # Infix-Postfix-Prefix-Evaluation
-In Post and Pre Fixe code.
+In Post and Pre Fix code.